k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 #### Caching Level Parameters

-- The caching of the masked values can be saved on different levels based on the user’s input.
-Each one of the following parameters can be enabled or disabled from being part of the **Caching key**:
+- The caching of the masked values can be saved on different levels, based on the user’s input.
+Each one of the following parameters can be enabled or disabled from being a part of the **Caching key**:
   - Instance ID
   - Target Environment
   - Execution ID